thiagodp/concordialang/doc/to-do.md

 - [ ] Valid values (all types)
 - [ ] Invalid values (all types)

-Possibilidades:
+To consider:
-- Usar [alasql][https://github.com/agershun/alasql] para consultas em arquivos e memória.
+- Use [alasql][https://github.com/agershun/alasql] for in-memory databases and file queries.
-- Usar [Node-DBI](https://github.com/DrBenton/Node-DBI/) para consultas em BD relacionais.
+- Use [Node-DBI](https://github.com/DrBenton/Node-DBI/) for relational database queries.
-- Reconhecer o banco de dados usado no script e usar a biblioteca capaz de processá-lo.
+- Recognize the database/file used in the script and handle it with the corresponding library.

 ## Interaction + Oracle Generation

 - [X] Syntax (requirements specification)
-- [ ] Algorithm
+- [/] Algorithm
 - [ ] Implementation & tests

 ## Test Case Generation

 - [X] Syntax (requirements specification)
 - [X] Syntax for the abstract format (JSON)
-- [ ] Algorithm
+- [/] Algorithm
 - [ ] Implementation & tests

 ## Test Script Generation, Execution and Reporting

 - [X] Architecture
 - [X] Input format (test cases)
-- [ ] Output format (test results)
+- [/] Output format (test results)
-- [ ] Plug-in for web-based applications with [CodeceptJS](http://codecept.io)
+- [/] Plug-in for web-based applications with [CodeceptJS](http://codecept.io)